 Problem Set #2 due Wednesday, February 12.

 Final Project Milestone #2 due Friday, February 14.
 Github repo with Rmd (and knitted html) which discusses pros and cons two projects from past years.
 At least one project should be one which did extensive data gathering/cleaning.
 You should not select the same projects for commentary as your friends have.
 Students generally write about a paragraph for each project.
+The Rmd/html file should include the url for your repo.
+The only thing you are submitting is the html, via Canvas.

 Optional: RStudio Webinar on Reprex.
 Again, these are optional!
 But they are very useful for students who find find traditional lectures to be a helpful supplement to classroom practice.
 Causality, Chapter 2 of Quantitive Social Science by Kosuke Imai, especially pages 46 – 63.
 Working with Web Data in R.